lilkingjr1/simplemysql/README.md

 ```

 ## leftJoin(tables(2), fields()[], join_fields(2), where=[], order=[], limit=[])
-Get multiple records, for multiple fields, spanning two tables, given a condition (or no condition) for the first table and two joining fields that would share the same value between tables.
+Get multiple records, for multiple fields, spanning two tables, given a condition (or no condition) against both tables and two joining fields that would share the same value between tables.
 The resultant rows are returned as a list of dictionaries. `None` is returned if no record(s) can be found.

 ```python
 # get multiple records for multiple fields spanning two tables that share a common field, based on a parametrized condition